rkonoplev/dniester/docs/en/DESIGN_PATTERNS.md

 -   **Builder**
     -   **Implementation:** Recommended for use when creating complex objects, especially DTOs and entities in unit and integration tests.
+For example, using Lombok `@Builder`.
-    -   **Purpose:** Allows for the step-by-step construction of objects, making the code more readable compared to constructors with a large number of parameters.
+    -   **Purpose:** Allows for the step-by-step construction of objects, making the code more readable and safer compared to constructors with a large number of parameters.

 ---